Enabling mixed-precision in spectral element codes: Results and performance

 \subsubsection{Time-to-solution}

 We evaluated the time-to-solution gain of our mixed-precision strategy for the case with both identity and Jacobi preconditioners on Kebnekaise, LUMI-C, and MareNostrum 5.
 We used the test case with the number of elements of 16384 and the polynomial degree of 7.
-Since we ran on three different systems, we describe the compiler settings for each of them: On Kebnekaise, we use the gfortran compiler (version 10.2.0); on LUMI, we use the gfortran compiler too (version 11.2.0) as the Cray ftn compiler does not work for current mixed-precision implementation.\footnote{The Neko development team also reported issues with this compiler. for details, see the Neko GitHub repository.}.
-On MN5, we rely on the Intel ifort compiler version 2021.10.0.
+Since we ran on three different systems, we describe the compiler settings for each of them: On Kebnekaise, we use the gfortran compiler version 10.2.0; on LUMI, we use the gfortran compiler version 11.2.0 as the Cray ftn compiler does not work for current mixed-precision implementation\footnote{The Neko development team also reported issues with this compiler. for details, see the Neko GitHub repository.}.
+On MareNostrum 5, we rely on the Intel ifort compiler version 2021.10.0.
 For all settings, we use {\tt -O2} as the compiler optimization option.

+We report the time of the PCG solver as the elapsed time.
+For the entire application, the mixed-precision Neko always yields a time-to-solution gain of approximately 2 seconds -- between $6.25\%$ and $13.33\%$ faster than the double precision version.
+Neko's highly modular design currently necessitates additional initializers to support mixed-precision arithmetic, which partially offsets the advantages of mixed-precision at the application level.
+However, the gain is still clearly noticable in the energy-to-solution metric conducted on the entire application.

 For the case with the identity preconditioner, \Cref{tab:neko-identity-time-kbk,tab:neko-identity-time-lumi,tab:neko-identity-time-mn5} report the elapsed time in seconds for the double precision version of Neko as well as for the winning mixed-precision strategy, see fp64-fp32 (fp64 GS) on~\Cref{fig:neko-comparison-five}.
 On Kebnekaise, see~\Cref{tab:neko-identity-time-kbk}, we observe some gain on one and four MPI processes.
-However, the gain is lost for the larger core counts.
+However, the gain is diminished on the larger core counts.
 We attribute this drawback to the type casting at every iteration of the PCG solver.
-On LUMI-C, see~\Cref{tab:neko-identity-time-lumi}, our mixed-precision strategy yields up to 25\,\% gain in time-to-solution on 64 cores, but on the full node it is slightly slower.
-On MareNostrum5, see~\Cref{tab:neko-identity-time-mn5}, as on LUMI-C, the best-attained gain for this case is on a half of a node, nearly 29\,\%.
-In this cluster, the benefits of mixing precision also extend to the entire node.
+On LUMI-C, see~\Cref{tab:neko-identity-time-lumi}, our mixed-precision strategy yields up to 1.33x gain in time-to-solution on 64 cores, but on the full node it is slightly slower.
+On MareNostrum5, see~\Cref{tab:neko-identity-time-mn5}, as on LUMI-C, the best-attained gain for this case is on a half of a node, 1.41x, however the benefit of mixing precision extend to the entire node, yielding to a 1.21x improvement.